Tenjin25/MarginofVictory/NCRealignment/README.md

 ## Version History
 **Current Version:** 2.0 (Late July 2025)
 - Major update: Expanded glossary, added "Key Takeaways" for each district, improved formatting and navigation, updated for 2024 results, and enhanced accessibility for public release.
+This version also introduces the concept of "firewall districts"—regions that now serve as partisan anchors for either party and play a strategic role in statewide outcomes.

 See the main case study for a detailed changelog.